The Science and Safety of Laminated Automotive Glass

 Historical Evolution of Automotive Safety Glass

+The journey of automotive glass reflects the industry's evolving understanding of occupant safety.
+The earliest automobiles had no windshields at all.
+When introduced around 1904, they were ordinary plate glass that would shatter into large, razor-sharp shards in a collision.
+The first breakthrough came in 1903 when French chemist Édouard Bénédictus dropped a glass flask coated with dried cellulose nitrate.
+He observed that while the flask cracked, the plastic film held the pieces together.
+This marked the invention of laminated safety glass.
 Despite its safety advantages, adoption was slow.
 Henry Ford began using laminated glass in the 1920s after personal experiences with injuries from flying glass.
 The 1936 Rickenbacker was the first to offer it as standard equipment.
 The Highway Safety Act of 1966 led to the creation of Federal Motor Vehicle Safety Standards (FMVSS), cementing the laminated windshield as a non-negotiable safety component.

 The Chemistry and Physics of Laminated Glass